 In 2021, that record was nearly doubled by Mr. Beast, who pulled in $54 million – Ryan still ended up seventh, with several others making it past the $30 million mark.

 Ryan Kaji’s first video, which has garnered nearly 53 million views to date.

 At the same time, platforms are vying for creators’ attention by introducing new features to help them monetize their content.

 Platforms Create More Options for Creators

-Earlier this year, Twitter announced its new Super Follow platform, which will allow people to paywall exclusive content in a dedicated tab.
+Earlier that year, Twitter announced its new Super Follow platform, which allows people to paywall exclusive content in a dedicated tab.

-And even the microblogging platform Tumblr is jumping on the bandwagon.
-Last July, it rolled out a beta version of Post Plus.
-This feature makes it possible for creators to charge subscription fees in return for access to premium content.
+And even the microblogging platform Tumblr is jumping on the bandwagon, rolling out Post Plus last July.
+This feature makes it possible for creators to charge subscription fees for access to premium content.

 If you’re a creator, many of these recent developments offer fantastic opportunities.
-But they can also be overwhelming – especially if you’re just starting out.
+But they can also be a little overwhelming – especially if you’re just starting out.

 To help you, this article takes a closer look at what the creator economy actually is, what the most important recent changes have been on different platforms – and how you, as a creator, can benefit from them.